TwinLizzie/Sylvie-2021/documentation/theory/modern_life.md

 ### Being Honest with Yourself

 Like I said, nobody is actually forced to seek approval from others.
-You are free to do live your life however you want with your Waifu.
+You are free to live your life however you want with your Waifu.

 But that's the thing: If you do in fact desire the approval and validation from your peers in relation to your Waifu, then you have to play the Game according to the rules.